 6. Create an account within our service here

-7. Once you received the confirmation email and set your password, you need to create a container.
+7. Once you receive the confirmation email and set your password, you need to create a container.
 Enter your container name and paste the container config that you copied from your Google Tag Manager Server Container.
 Then, click Create Container.

-8. Once you click create, you will see the status of your container, container config, and a plan name.
+8. Once you click create, you will see the status of your container, container config, and plan name.
 It takes around 5 minutes to deploy a server container.
 Please reload the page to update the status.
 If the setup was done correctly, you should see the status “Running.”

 If you see “Error,” please check if you’ve copied and pasted the correct container configuration.

 9. Set up a tagging URL.
 Inside your Google Tag Manager, click admin, select container settings, and paste the domain URL that you see inside your container.
 Using a custom domain is highly recommended.